Bioconductor/bioconductor.org/content/developers/how-to/workflows.md

 See the [Mathjax](https://www.mathjax.org/) documentation for more information.

-## Adding metadata to a Markdown vignette
+## The metadata preamble

-With a markdown vignette (.Rmd file) you can add a YAML metadata preamble at the beginning of the file, for example:
+If you submit one or more standalone Rmd files (and not a full R package), you **must** have a YAML metadata section.

+The **vignette** field is mandatory but all other fields are optional.
+Here's an example

     ---
     Author: My Name
     Date: March 16, 2015
+    vignette: >
+      %\VignetteIndexEntry{Replace this with the title of your vignette}
+      %\VignetteEngine{knitr::rmarkdown}
     ---

+The **vignette** field is necessary to tell the build system which builder to use (in this case, the rmarkdown package) and what the title of the vignette is.

-This metadata will be rendered in the "About This Document" box that appears at the top of the web page.
+This metadata (but not the contents of the *vignette* field) will be rendered in the "About This Document" box that appears at the top of the web page.

 ## Tidying package loading output